 Do you use Facebook to stay in touch with friends and family?
 So do 2.5 billion other people.
 It’s possible to say that “word-of-mouth” advertising now happens mostly on social media.
 People use sites like Facebook and Instagram for more than just social contact.
-A search for business information could provide a Facebook page as result.
+An online search for business information could provide a Facebook page as a search result.
+This article will show you the basics of how to share content on your Facebook Business page to attract your ideal guest house or boutique hotel visitor using these simple tools and tips.

 What to post on Facebook.

 The posts with great photos are the ones that get the most attention on Facebook.
-Start with a good photo.
 Get your creative shoes on as you will need to capture your audience and make them want to click on and engage with you.
 Post on topics you think your “type” of guest would like.
-(That’s where it helps to really know which target market you’re trying to attract.) .
+(That’s where it helps to know which target market you’re trying to attract.) .

 Here’s a long list of ideas from fueltravel.com : 80 Social Media Post Ideas.